shawnysz/shawnysz.github.io/collections/index.md

 ---
 layout: page
-title: Uses
+title: Collections
-description: "Tools, devices, clothing, and objects I rely on."
+description: "Tools, software, and objects I rely on."
 ---

-# Uses
+# Collections
 <a class="subtitle" href="/">By Shawn Zhou</a>

 Tools, devices, clothing, and everyday objects I rely on.
 Not a shopping list — a record of what works for me and why.
 I update this page as my workflow, style, and habits evolve.